All about telecommuting: What are its advantages & disadvantages in business?

 In an employee’s mind, saving the environment is a great cause but saving on business costs is godsent.
-Companies that will not have many physical spaces available to employees can save a lot of money on rent, utilities, renovations, meals, office supplies amongst many other variable and overhead costs.
+Companies that will not have many physical spaces available to employees can save a lot of money on rent, utilities, renovations, meals, office supplies,, and other variable and overhead costs.
 According to flexjobs.com, 77% of employers think that the telecommuting policy can lead to a substantial decrease in operational costs.

 Disadvantages of telecommuting

 In reality, most of the disadvantages of remote working are not unsolvable.
 They are just remnants of a more traditional approach to working.
-New technologies can help by streamlining processes, cyberprotect remote workers as well as offer a satisfying picture of a team’s work.
-The only thing it cannot replicate or replace is human interaction which is the true disadvantage of the telecommuting policy.
+New technologies can help by streamlining processes, cyberprotect remote workers, and offer a satisfying picture of a team’s work.
+The only thing it cannot replicate or replace is human interaction, which is the true disadvantage of the telecommuting policy.

 Lack of direct team supervision

-As expected, the first disadvantage is the most obvious and it is the one that makes the need for implementation of team monitoring and time tracking tools imperative.
-Employers, managers, and team leaders cannot actually see what other employees are doing but they can have a total overview of their worked time, their deliverables and maintain a constant
+As expected, the first disadvantage is the most obvious, and it is the one that makes the need for implementation of team monitoring and time tracking tools imperative.
+Employers, managers, and team leaders cannot actually see what other employees are doing.
+However, they can have a total overview of their worked time, their deliverables, and maintain a constant conversation.